swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 <https://github.com/carpentries-ec/conversations_ec_ed><sup>*</sup>

-* *private* repository, only Executive Council and Executive Director have access (not the Core Team)
+* *private* repository.
+Executive council members have access, as well as the Executive Director (but not the Core Team)
+* used to
-* used to discuss issues between Executive Council and Executive Director outside of the Executive Council monthly meetings
+  * discuss issues between Executive Council and Executive Director outside of the Executive Council monthly meetings
+  * storing relevant information that needs to be private to the world, and necessary or OK for the Executive Director to have access to

 <https://github.com/carpentries-ec/minutes-private><sup>*</sup>